KeivanS/SC_SNAPS/README.md

 ```
 1 1 1   90 90 90          # conventional cell: a b c  α β γ
  0 0.5 0.5, 0.5 0 0.5, 0.5 0.5 0   # primitive vectors (in conventional units)
-4.247  9                  # lattice parameter scale (Å), 0 for conventional cell units , otherwise coordinates are read in primitive cell units
+4.247  9                  # lattice parameter scale (Å), 0 for coordinates in conventional cell units, otherwise coordinates are read in primitive cell units
 2                         # number of atom types
 1 1                       # number of atoms of each type
 24.31  16.00              # atomic masses